Originally Posted by Tim Spiess on 02/08/2015, Revised August 2016

 Well, sadly, it does mean that...Muhammad meant what he said and those saying mean what they say, all the 'scholarly' attempts to explain-them-away notwithstanding.

 In any case, you will get many, many words from Islamic ‘scholars’ and leaders who will attempt to convince you that these saying of Muhammad somehow do not advocate violence against non-Muslims.
-They might throw several Quran versions or translations at you and equivocate about words, but the spirit of what Muhammed taught is unavoidable, and it seems like many hundreds of thousands -perhaps millions - of Muslims are not listening to contemporary scholars or 'explain Muhammad's violent sayings away leaders', and instead are getting the spirit of what Muhammed taught in those sayings quoted above as well as others.
+They might throw several Quran versions or translations at you and equivocate about words, but the spirit of what Muhammed taught is unavoidable, and given the behavior and words of millions of Muslims, those millions are not listening to contemporary scholars who attempt to explain away Muhammad's violent sayings.
+Instead, these many millions are getting the spirit of what Muhammed taught in those sayings quoted above as well as others which reinforce the concept of 'jihad against infidels'.
+Please see the facts listed under the "Terror Attacks" menu item at www.thereligionofpeace.com here to back up this claim.

-Once again, just because millions of Muslims are ignorant of Muhammad’s teachings of force, subjugation and violence against non-Muslims or even other Muslims they disagree with; or because millions choose to listen to the ‘scholars’ or Islamic leaders who try to turn black into white; does not nullify the fact that many Muslims reasonably take Muhammad's teachings at face value…they read the sayings in context and conclude that Muhammad means what he says and that Allah has not changed his nature and thus wishes his people to use force and violence (jihad) against those who will not submit to Allah.
+Once again, just because millions of Muslims are ignorant of Muhammad’s teachings of force, subjugation and violence against non-Muslims or even other Muslims they disagree with; or because millions choose to listen to the ‘scholars’ or Islamic leaders who try to hide the violent sayings of Muhammed; does not nullify the fact that many Muslims reasonably take Muhammad's teachings at face value…they read the sayings in context and conclude that Muhammad means what he says and that Allah has not changed his nature and thus wishes his people to use force and violence (jihad) against those who will not submit to Allah.

 The label 'terrorist' is a very popular label used for Muslims who are relying upon Muhammad’s teachings of jihad in order to do Allah’s will.
 This is ignorance of the highest order, or it is purposeful obfuscation (meaning to purposely obscure or hide something).
 It is the epitome of the foolishness of the Ebola example given above…it is political correctness that does actual harm.
 No one is helped by the use of the foolish term ‘terrorist’.